CARFAX/gridzilla/README.md

 ####Note: Using this file will conflict with bootstrap.

 This is made to be a replacement to Bootstrap's grid, hence the confliction.
 That being said, the implementation is very similar for ease of use.
+For example, instead of `.row` you would use `.grid`.
+Instead of `col-md-5` in bootstrap, you'd use `cell-md-5`.

 After including the CSS file, you can write the following HTML to implement the grid.

     <div class="grid">